FranBil/Identity-Hub/README.md

 ## Setup

 In order to run the project, you can run:

-- Install the dependecies with: `npm install`
+- Install the dependecies with: `npm install`.
-- Setup AWS credentials with: `aws sso login`
+- Setup AWS credentials with: `aws sso login`.